CanaFarma Hemp Products Corp. Provides Update on Management Cease Trade Order

-VANCOUVER, BC / ACCESSWIRE / January 7, 2021 / CanaFarma Hemp Products Corp.
-(CSE:CNFA) (the "Company") is providing this biweekly default status report in accordance with National Policy 12-203 - Management Cease Trade Orders ("NP 12-203").
+VANCOUVER, BC / ACCESSWIRE / January 13, 2021 / CanaFarma Hemp Products Corp.
+(CSE:CNFA) (the "Company") has received notice from the British Columbia Securities Commission (the "BCSC") that the BCSC will be converting the Company's previously received management cease trade order (the "MCTO") into a failure to file cease trade order (the "FFCTO").

-Further to its press releases dated October 19, 2020, October 29, 2020, November 12, 2020, November 26, 2020, December 10, 2020 and December 24, 2020, the Company has not yet filed its audited annual financial statements for the year ended June 30, 2020, the related management's discussion and analysis and CEO and CFO certifications (the "Annual Filings"), which were required to be filed on October 28, 2020.
-The British Columbia Securities Commission (the "BCSC") accepted the Company's request for, and the BCSC granted, a management cease trade order (the "MCTO") against the Company's chief executive officer and acting chief financial officer on October 29, 2020 in respect of the Annual Filings.
-The MCTO initially extended the filing deadline for the Annual Filings to December 28, 2020; however, as a result of continued complications caused by COVID-19, the Company announced on December 24, 2020 that the BCSC accepted the Company's request for, and the BCSC granted, an extension to the filing deadline for the Annual Filings to January 8, 2021 (the "MCTO Deadline").
+- Further to its press releases dated October 19, 2020, October 29, 2020, November 12, 2020, November 26, 2020, December 10, 2020, December 24, 2020 and January 7, 2021, the Company has not yet filed its audited annual financial statements for the year ended June 30, 2020, the related management's discussion and analysis and CEO and CFO certifications (the "Annual Filings"), which were required to be filed on October 28, 2020.
+On January 7, 2021, the Company requested an extension to the time provided in the MCTO.
+Under the MCTO, the Company had previously represented that it expected to be able to file its Annual Filings on or before January 8, 2021.
+However, as a result of continued complications caused by COVID-19, the Company estimates that it will require up to an additional twoweeks for the completion of the Annual Filings and Q1 Filings (as hereinafter defined).

 - Warning!
 GuruFocus has detected 1 Warning Sign with XCNQ:CNFA.
 Click here to check it out.